GluuFederation/docs-ce-prod/3.1.1/source/index.md

 The Gluu Server does **not** do things like delegated administration, role definition, approvals and workflows, etc. In large enterprise workflows the Gluu Server is a consumer of identity management and governance data and policies.

-If you have an existing identity management platform, the Gluu Server can be integrated using the System for Cross-domain Identity Management protocol, aka [SCIM](./user-management/scim2.md).
+If you have an existing identity management platform, or have written your own identity management tool(s), you can send identity data to the Gluu Server using the System for Cross-domain Identity Management protocol, aka [SCIM](./user-management/scim2.md).

 !!!
 Note
     If you are looking for a good open source IDM and governance platform, we recommend checking out [Evolveum Midpoint](https://evolveum.com/midpoint/).